Coronavirus updates: Death toll tops 1,000 in China

 Authorities in Hong Kong evacuated an apartment block after two cases among its residents raised suspicion the virus may be spreading through the building's plumbing.

-Hong Kong’s health ministry said Tuesday the 62-year-old woman and 75-year-old men who were confirmed to have the virus lived in the building, but on different floors, prompting an investigation into whether the infections were related.
+Hong Kong’s health ministry said Tuesday a 62-year-old woman and a 75-year-old man who were confirmed to have the virus lived in the building, but on different floors, prompting an investigation into whether the infections were related.

-“Symptomatic residents will be sent to the hospital for isolation while asymptomatic residents will be issued quarantine orders and be transferred to quarantine centre,” the ministry said in a statement. — Ed Flanagan
+“Symptomatic residents will be sent to the hospital for isolation while asymptomatic residents will be issued quarantine orders and be transferred to quarantine center,” the ministry said in a statement. — Ed Flanagan

 Hong Kong leader tells residents to stay at home “as much as possible”